|OS||OS Requirement||Download Link|

 To create a folder in the specified bucket or path, click Create Folder in the UI, or right-click in the UI and select Create Folder, enter the folder name, and click OK.

-- The folder name can contain up to 255 digits, letters, and visible characters.
+- The folder name can contain up to 255 characters, including digits, letters, and visible characters.